Back to guides

 RedDogSME Recommendation

 Use Azure Architecture Assessment when cost is tied to production risk, architecture, identity, monitoring, AI usage, hosting, or ownership.
-Use Managed AI and Cloud Governance when the team needs a recurring cost, risk, and architecture review.
+When the review needs to recur, Managed AI and Cloud Governance keeps cost, risk, and architecture under a named owner.

 What To Bring